Jzeva/HTML-CSS-Basic/note.md

 ```

-//style the a tag following the h2 tag
+Style the a tag following the h2 tag
 ```css
 h2 + a {
     xxx
 }
 ```
-//style the button following the textarea #and they have the same parent element#
+Style the button following the textarea #and they have the same parent element#
 ```css
 textarea ~ button{
     xxx
 }
 ```

-//style every single li which is the direct child of the ul
+Style every single li which is the direct child of the ul
 ```css
 ##Child Selector
 ul > li{